 The Companies Are Extensively Regulated And Are Subject To Substantial Penalties.
 The Companies' operations require numerous permits, approvals and certificates from various federal, state and local governmental agencies.
 State utility regulators may seek to impose substantial penalties on the Utilities for violations of state utility laws, regulations or orders.
 The Utilities are also subject to recurring, independent, third-party audits with respect to these regulations and standards.
 In addition, the Utilities' rate plans usually include negative revenue adjustments for failing to meet certain operating and customer satisfaction standards.
 FERC has the authority to impose penalties on the Utilities, the Clean Energy Businesses and the projects that Con Edison Transmission invests in, which could be substantial, for violations of the Federal Power Act, the Natural Gas Act or related rules, including reliability and cyber security rules.
-Environmental agencies may seek penalties for other regulatory agencies.
+Environmental agencies may seek penalties for failure to comply with laws, regulations or permits.
+The Companies may also be subject to penalties from other regulatory agencies.
 The Companies may be subject to new laws, regulations or other requirements or the revision or reinterpretation of such requirements, which could adversely affect them.
-See "Utility Regulation", "Competition" and "Environmental Matters - Climate Change" and "Environmental Matters - Other Federal, State and Local Environmental Provisions" in Item 1, "Critical Accounting Estimates" in Item 8.
+See "Utility Regulation", "Competition" and "Environmental Matters - Climate Change" and "Environmental Matters - Other Federal, State and Local Environmental Provisions" in Item 1, "Critical Accounting Estimates" in Item 7 and "COVID-19 Regulatory Matters" and "Other Regulatory Matters" in Note B to the financial statements in Item 8.